Scale Azure HDInsight clusters

 You see a list of jobs, along with their current state.
 In the screenshot, there's one job currently running:

 To manually kill that running application, execute the following command from the SSH shell:

 Getting stuck in safe mode

-When you scale down a cluster, HDInsight uses Apache Ambari management interfaces to first decommission the extra worker nodes, which replicate their HDFS blocks to other online worker nodes.
+When you scale down a cluster, HDInsight uses Apache Ambari management interfaces to first decommission the extra worker nodes.
+The nodes replicate their HDFS blocks to other online worker nodes.
 After that, HDInsight safely scales the cluster down.
-HDFS goes into safe mode during the scaling operation, and is supposed to come out once the scaling is finished.
+HDFS goes into safe mode during the scaling operation.
+HDFS is supposed to come out once the scaling is finished.
 In some cases, however, HDFS gets stuck in safe mode during a scaling operation because of file block under-replication.

 By default, HDFS is configured with a

 dfs.replication setting of 1, which controls how many copies of each file block are available.
 Each copy of a file block is stored on a different node of the cluster.

 When the expected number of block copies aren't available, HDFS enters safe mode and Ambari generates alerts.
 HDFS may enter safe mode for a scaling operation.
 The cluster may get stuck in safe mode if the required number of nodes aren't detected for replication.

 Example errors when safe mode is turned on